philiplb/Valdi/docs/html/0.10.0/_sources/api/Validator/Contains.txt

     .. php:method:: validateParameterCount($parameterAmount)

-        Throws an exception if the parameters don't fullfill the expected parameter count.
+        Throws an exception if the parameters don't fulfill the expected parameter count.

         :type $parameterAmount: integer